Things to do in K’gari (Fraser Island)

 The above attractions can be found on the map below:

-Accommodation on Fraser Island
+Accommodation on K’gari

 There is a range of accommodation options on Fraser Island, from resorts to private house hire and of course camping.